The-Arizona-Voter/site/report/readme.md

-# HTML Report Template

-A customizable, responsive. static HTML template designed to make publishing long reports in HTML easy.
+# A report on the project

 ## Coming soon.

-I still need to clean out the current content and neutralize things.
+I need to update stuff

 ## Demo

-[The Economics of Biophilia](http://www.terrapinbrightgreen.com/reports/the-economics-of-biophilia/) by Terrapin Bright Green
+[The Arizona Voter](http://thearizonavoter.org/report) by Terrapin Bright Green